ItsNgaDoan/nz-trade-resilience-analysis/README.md

 To understand how trade operates between New Zealand and its international partners, this project focuses on the **demand side of trade** — specifically, **who New Zealand relies on for imports**.

-Data was collected from:
-- World Trade Organization (WTO)
-- World Bank
-- Observatory of Economic Complexity (OEC)
+The analysis was built on a core international trade dataset, which was enriched by integrating additional external datasets to provide broader context.

+Data sources include:
+- International trade data (WTO, OEC)
+- GDP per capita (World Bank)
+- Political stability index (World Bank)
+- Geographic distance data (CEPII)

 We analyzed trade relationships using four key metrics:

-- **Global Export Value** – proxy for a country’s global trade influence
+- **Global Export Value** – proxy for global trade influence
 - **NZ Import Share (%)** – level of dependency on each partner
 - **GDP per Capita** – economic strength and development level
 - **Political Stability & Distance** – contextual factors affecting trade reliability